Chapter 5 “How it works”

 Perhaps one day, if I stayed open-minded about spirituality, I may even come to believe in God.
 My job was to embark on that journey and not worry about arriving at the destination.

-I embarked on a journey that involved seeking a truth that would help me to become a whole person.
+I embarked on a journey that involved seeking the truth to help me become a whole person.
 Someone who sought to experience peace and love without having to depend on any external fixes.
 For the time being, the challenge involved seeking a spirituality that would not require faith in a monotheistic God.

 Some people refer to this as new-age spirituality.
 I don’t know about that, but I could write a book about all the various schools of philosophy and spiritual development I have attended over the years.
 The first one of these was a trip to India.
 I was intrigued by what all the holy men and gurus had to say about the nature of spirituality.
 In the next blog, I will tell you about this aspect of my journey towards step twelve and the hope of a spiritual awakening.